 Elon University has a deferred joining policy for students interested in social fraternities or sororities.
 To be eligible to participate in recruitment/intake activities, students must:

 - Have earned at least 12 credits at Elon University or transferred to Elon with a minimum of 12 credit hours from another college or university

 - Be in good standing with the university (not on academic or disciplinary probation)

 - Meet the minimum GPA requirements of the respective governing council and/or organization.
 The Panhellenic Association has determined that all undergraduate female students who have obtained at least a 2.900 cumulative grade point average are eligible to register and participate in sorority recruitment – no exceptions.

-The next opportunity to participate in Panhellenic Sorority Recruitment will be immediately prior to the spring 2020 semester.
-Information will be published on this website as it is determined, but please see the 2019 recruitment page for reference.
+The next opportunity to participate in Panhellenic Sorority Recruitment will be immediately prior to the spring 2020 semester, January 29-February 2, 2020.
+Please see the Spring 2020 Panhellenic Recruitment page for more details and registration information.